tBuLi/symfit/docs/tutorial.rst

 --------------
 The example below shows how easy it is to define a model that we could fit to. ::

-  from symfit.api import Parameter, Variable
+  from symfit import Parameter, Variable

   a = Parameter()
   b = Parameter()